markcoatsworth/gwdata_plugin/README.md

 ## Requirements
 The HTCondor execute node that runs this plugin requires the following:

+* HTCondor 8.8+
 * Python 3
 * Python gwdatafind module
 * Python pycurl module

+The HTCondor submit machine sending this plugin with a job requires the following:

+* HTCondor 8.9.2+